IshaqAnsari2001/PoreViT/README.md

 # PoreViT: Automated Pore Typing in Carbonate Rocks

-PoreViT is a Vision Transformer-based model for classifying macropores in carbonate rocks from high-resolution thin-section images.
-The model is designed to automate the labor-intensive process of pore typing, leveraging both local and global spatial features to achieve state-of-the-art performance.
-This repository contains the code, pre-processing steps, model implementation, and evaluation scripts required to replicate the results presented in the accompanying research paper.
+PoreViT is a Vision Transformer-based model developed for the automated classification of macropores in carbonate rocks using high-resolution thin-section images.
+This repository provides the full implementation of PoreViT, including data pre-processing, training, and evaluation scripts, as well as the dataset used for model training.
+The repository also includes the final research paper and supplementary materials for further insights into the model and its performance.

 ---